ThibBer/ReflexesTrainingAR/README.md

 # Build the project
 ## Step 1
 Import and build the project with Unity.
-- File -> Build settings
+- Go to: File -> Build settings
+- Select the following settings and click on Build.

 ![image](Assets/Readme_images/build_settings.PNG)

 ## Step 2